Carisoprodol and Aspirin tablets, USP are a fixed-dose combination product containing the following two products:

-2. Patients should be informed of the symptoms of an anaphylactoid reaction or anaphylaxis (e.g., hives, difficulty breathing, swelling of the face or throat).
+- Patients should be informed of the symptoms of an anaphylactoid reaction or anaphylaxis (e.g., hives, difficulty breathing, swelling of face or throat).
 If these symptoms occur, patients should be instructed to seek immediate emergency help.

 Aspirin: Clinically important interactions may occur when certain drugs or alcohol are administered concomitantly with aspirin.

-Anticoagulants: Concomitant use of aspirin with anticoagulants (e.g., heparin, warfarin, clopidogrel) increases the risk of GI bleeding (see WARNINGS, Serious Gastrointestinal Adverse Reactions).
+Anticoagulants: Concomitant use of aspirin and anticoagulants (e.g., heparin, warfarin, clopidogrel) increase the risk of GI bleeding (see WARNINGS, Serious Gastrointestinal Adverse Reactions).
 Additionally, aspirin can displace warfarin from protein binding sites, leading to prolongation of the international normalized ratio (INR).